-The following table presents the aggregate fees billed by RSM US LLP for the years ended December 31, 2022 and 2021.
+The following table presents the aggregate fees billed by RSM US LLP for the years ended December 31, 2023 and 2022.

-Fee Category 2022 2021
+Fee Category 2023 2022

-Audit Fees (1) \$543,274 \$325,960
+Audit Fees (1) \$308,304 \$543,274

 Audit-Related Fees

-Tax Fees -
+Tax Fees

-All Other Fees -
+All Other Fees

-Total Fees \$543,274 \$325,960
+Total Fees \$308,304 \$ 543,274

 (1) Represents fees billed for professional services provided to us in connection with the annual audit of our financial statements and the review of our quarterly condensed financial statements, as well as audit services that are normally provided by an independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, such as statutory audits, administrative fees and out-of-pocket costs.
-For 2022, fees of \$224,175, are associated with registration statements, comfort letters and consents, and for 2021, fees of \$0 are associated with registration statements, comfort letters and consents.
+For 2023, there were no fees associated with registration statements, comfort letters and consents, and for 2022, fees of \$224,175 are associated with registration statements, comfort letters and consents.

-Other than as discussed above, we did not incur any other fees to RSM US LLP for audit-related, tax or other services in 2022 or 2021.
+Other than as discussed above, we did not incur any fees of RSM US LLP for audit-related, tax or other services in 2023 or 2022.